 One example of the impact of deforestation in the Amazon is the severe drought that occurred in 2005.
 Researchers found that the loss of vegetation due to deforestation reduced the amount of water released into the atmosphere through evapotranspiration, leading to a reduction in rainfall and an increase in temperature.
-This feedback loop resulted in a severe drought that affected millions of people and caused economic losses of over \$3 billion.
+This feedback loop resulted in a severe drought that affected millions of people and caused economic losses of over \$3 billion (Saatchi et al., 2012).

-Case Study 2: Forest degradation in Indonesia
+2. Forest Degradation in Indonesia